 Take kids places and let them experience as much as possible.
 Go out in nature, go to the library, go to the grocery store, go fishing.
 Ask them open-ended questions that will make them think.
 Let them ask you the millions of questions that are constantly running through their little brains.
 And have fun while doing it!
 Don’t know the answer?
 No big deal.
 Look it up with your kids.
 That can be fun as well.
 Kids are really good at having fun, and we should be encouraging them to have as much of it as possible.

 4. Give Them Freedom

 Children should have enough freedom to be themselves – once they’ve learned the rules.Anna Quindlen

 Keep them safe, but let them make their own choices.
 Freedom is one of the most important factors to help kids foster creativity.
 As my kids get older, I know I am going to struggle with this one.
 How long do we allow the leash to get?
 Where is that perfect balance between a child who is coddled too much and a child who has too much freedom?
 It’s another of the many tightropes that parents have to walk.
 But it’s important to give them the freedom to make mistakes and not smother them.

 5. Let Them Know It’s Okay to Fail

 If you’re not prepared to be wrong, you’ll never come up with anything original.sir ken robinson

 Society has set up a paradox when it comes to failure.
 We fear ridicule and humiliation if we fail, yet failure is the only way to true success.
 As a result, most of us (including myself), only go so close to the ledge.
 We don’t take enough chances, and if we don’t let ourselves be vulnerable, we never really grow.
 We never get to that next level.
-Kids need to be told that it’s okay to fail.
+Kids need to know that it’s okay to fail.
 It’s the responsibility of parents, teachers and other adults to change the fear of failure mindset for children.

 6. Let Them Be Bored